logic-for-hackers/spring-2015/idris/tutorial.md

 addZeroS : add x Z = x
 ```

-it is pretty clear that we can use a recursive call to complete the proof:
+we can then use a recursive call to complete the proof:

 ```idris
 addZ : (x : N) -> add x Z = x